 Support is provided on the motherboard for one PCI Express x16 (taken up by the graphics card), an x16 slot wired as an x8 (and therefore suitable for a second graphics card, at a reduced rate), plus three conventional PCI slots.
 Two SATA hard disks are supported and you can take advantage of RAID 0/1 support (currently only in Microsoft Windows).

 Finally, the motherboard provides two Gigabit ethernet interfaces.
 I’ve used these ports simultaneously, first to provide connectivity to the network, and provide a test interface to the T1000 I currently have on test.
-(I've been using network monitoring software to ensure my connectivity is at full capacity.)
 I’ve been able to keep both ports at full capacity with various tests.

 Inside the case (see figure 2) you’ll find a similar clean design to the outside—there’s a massive amount of space in the case, which means you could add a couple of full size PCI cards and fill up on hard drives and still the case wouldn’t feel cramped.
 Right in the middle of the motherboard is one of the largest heatsinks I’ve ever seen on a commercial PC system from a mainstream vendor.
 It’s small compared to the heatsinks on the T1000 or T2000 CPU, but still impressive.